secretstartups/handbook/content/handbook/support/workflows/assigned-support-engineer/introductory_meeting.md

    slowly, and loudly enough but not too loudly - your aim is to be heard and understood the first time
 1. Be yourself, gently: let the customers get to know you a little at a time
-1. Be friendly and happy, and let the customers feel your energey and excitement around this opportunity
+1. Be friendly and happy, and let the customers feel your energy and excitement around this opportunity
 1. Be **early** to the meeting, and welcome each person as they join
 1. This meeting is your first opportunity to set expectations with the customer,